 Compensation plan communication is a critical step in the sales planning process, and a strong, confident, and clear presentation can help motivate sales reps for the year ahead.
 Sales reps should hear a consistent message a minimum of three times.
 The messages should start broad and eventually grow more detailed as they get down to the individual level.

-- At the annual Sales Kickoff Meeting: the new incentive plan should be an item on the agenda.
+The new incentive plan should be an item on the agenda.
 This initial introduction to the new plans should be presented by the highest level sales person, likely your VP of Sales or someone who is familiar with the new plans and has already given approval.
 This presentation should be high-level and explain why the changes are being implemented, how the changes will affect the entire salesforce, and how the sales people can benefit from the new plan.

-- From the Sales Manager: The second message should come from the Sales Manager in a team meeting following the annual kick off.
+The second message should come from the Sales Manager in a team meeting following the annual kick off.
 Focus on how the new incentive plan will affect their specific sales team, and reinforce the advantages and benefits for the team as a whole.
 This will also provide an opportunity for the sales reps to ask questions they may not have felt comfortable asking in front of the entire sales team.

-- One-on-One Explanation: The last message should be in a one-on-one meeting with the manager to discuss specifically how the plan will affect the individual.
+The last message should be in a one-on-one meeting with the manager to discuss specifically how the plan will affect the individual.
 Again, it is important to emphasize the benefits of the plan for each sales rep. This provides an opportunity for the manager and sales person to meet one-on-one, have an open conversation regarding the upcoming year, and answer any final questions before being asked to sign the plan document.
 Many companies use this meeting to also discuss each individual reps’ goals and present annual quotas and targets.

 Other Tips for A Successful Plan Rollout